OlivierSohn/hamazed/BACKLOG.md

 - make a synth app, where music is shared among all players.
 Each player plays a different voice.

-modes:
-  - A fast mode triggers note on/note off when the event is detected on the client.
-But then players will likely not hear the same thing.

-  - a mode where the client plays one octave lower than the server to hear the latency.

-  - a sampler mode where a note triggers a melody.

 The server records what is being played and can send the recorded music at any time.

-- OnContent is not handled handled generically. maybe content should not be generic at all.
+- OnContent is not handled generically. maybe content should not be generic at all.
 Re-evaluate pros/cons for that.